ConceptualCode/image_captioning_and_generation_system/README.md

 ## Overview

-This Streamlit-based application leverages cutting-edge AI models to offer two main functionalities: Image Captioning and Text-to-Image Generation.
+This Streamlit-based application leverages cutting-edge AI models to offer two main functionalities: Image to Text and Text-to-Image Generation.
 Users can select between these two modes to either generate descriptive captions for images or create images from textual descriptions.

 ## Features